kshedden/case_studies/methods/writing-tips.md

   U.S. states, virtually everything (GDP, murders, bankruptcies, airports, ...) will track with state population.
-If you rank the states by any of these features, you will usually get a list that starts with California, Texas, Florida, etc.  In nearly all cases, when working with unbalanced groups you should report some type of rate or other normalized value.
+If you rank the states by any of these features, you will usually get a list that starts with California, Texas, Florida, etc. and ends with Wyoming and Alaska.
+In nearly all cases, when working with unbalanced groups you should report some type of rate or other normalized value.
   Note that this does not imply that you should never model absolute quantities.
 But whether you are reporting modeled results, or raw data,